 February 7, 1817 – Manufactured Gas illuminates Baltimore

-America’s first public street lamp fueled by gas illuminated a street in Baltimore, Maryland, and the city’s Gas Light Company became the first U.S. commercial gas lighting company – distilling tar and wood to manufacture its illuminating gas.
+America’s first public street lamp fueled by manufactured gas illuminated a street in Baltimore, Maryland.
+The city’s Gas Light Company became the first U.S. commercial gas lighting company by distilling tar and wood to make its illuminating gas.

 Images transmitted from NASA’s robotic rover Curiosity confirm it drilled a well on the martian surface, marking “history’s first ever drilling and sampling into a pristine alien rock on the surface of another planet in our solar system,” according to an article at Universe Today.